Integrate an inventory system

 Every time we make a sale we can reduce the asset value of stock on hand and increase our cost of goods sold.
 You may choose to do this for every sale or in batch once a day, week or month.
 Since Xero receives daily information from your bank we recommend to update your COGS every day so that your reports are as accurate as possible whenever viewed.

 We can enter a zero total accounts payable invoice (similar to posting a journal) to show the reduction of stock on hand and recording the cost of goods sold.
+Create an invoice through the API using the Invoices endpoint.

 In the example below I sold a widget for $1000 which only cost me $600 so I need to reduce my stock on hand by $600 and increase my cost of goods sold by $600.